A Survey on Bayesian Deep Learning: Bayesian Deep Learning

 \section{Bayesian Deep Learning}

-With the background on deep learning and PGM, we are now ready to introduce the general framework and some concrete examples of BDL.
-Specifically, in this section we will list some recent BDL models with applications on recommender systems, topic models, and control.
-A summary of these models is shown in Table \ref{table:summary}.
+With the preliminaries on deep learning and PGM, we are now ready to introduce the general framework and some concrete examples of BDL.
+Specifically, in this section we will list some recent BDL models with applications on recommender systems, topic models, control, etc. A summary of these models is shown in Table \ref{table:summary}.